A topic from the subject of Biochemistry in Chemistry.

 • Comparative Analysis: Data is compared across different experimental groups to identify trends and differences.

-• Computational Modeling: Mathematical and computational models are used to simulate hormone-receptor interactions and signaling pathways.
+• Computational Modeling: Mathematical and computational models simulate hormone-receptor interactions and signaling pathways.

 Applications